-- (i) 'Business visitors' means natural persons who are responsible for establishing an enterprise.
-They do not engage in direct transactions with the general public and do not receive remuneration from a source located within the host Signatory Party. - (ii) 'Intra-corporate transferees' means natural persons who have been employed by a juridical person of a Party or have been partners in it for at least one year and who are temporarily transferred to fEU:-an enterprise or a head office of that juridical person] (that may be a representative office, a subsidiary, a branch or a head company [EU: of that juridical person]) in the territory of the other Party.
+(i) 'Business visitors' means natural persons working in a senior position who are responsible for establishing an enterprise.
+They do not engage in direct transactions with the general public and do not receive remuneration from a source located within the host Signatory Party.

+(ii) 'Intra-corporate transferees' means natural persons who have been employed by a juridical person of a Party or have been partners in it for at least one year and who are temporarily transferred to [an enterprise or a head office of that juridical person] in the territory of the other Party.
 The natural person concerned must belong to one of the following categories: